SteamLoach/culverin_sass/README.md

 * laptop - from `1024px`
 * desktop - from `1320px`

-The responsive width of any element can be specified by appending a breakpoint with the appropraite column reference:
+The responsive width of any element can be specified by appending a breakpoint with the appropriate column reference:

 ```html
 <article class="mobile-24